 Hawaii Words and Phrases

-English is the everyday language spoken in the islands.
-But you will undoubtedly hear Hawaiian words, phrases, and songs while visiting the island.
-And you will see various signs, menus, or brochures that incorporate Hawaiian terminology.
+We’ll get into common Hawaiian words and phrases below—but fortunately for most American visitors, English is the everyday language spoken in Hawaii.
+But you will certainly hear Hawaiian words, phrases, and songs while visiting the island.
+You’ll also see various signs, menus, or brochures that incorporate Hawaiian terminology.

-Hawaii also has a third unofficial language — Hawaiian Pidgin.
+Hawaii’s third, unofficial language is Hawaiian Pidgin, which most born-and-raised locals know fluently.
 Pidgin is a multi-cultural slang that developed during Hawaii’s plantation era.
-Pidgin phrases are commonly spoken among locals and are an interesting part of Maui’s culture.
+Pidgin is an interesting part of Maui’s culture.

 Here are just a few common Hawaiian and Pidgin words and phrases you might hear (or see in written form) while visiting Maui: